 Next, I use closely spaced black-inked lines to create even more depth- adding texture to the colored shading already added.

 That’s it!
-Sometimes, like in the video below, I use a *N0 Copic to add shading around the lower left of the outside of the banner, and N2 Copic to create distinct shading on the reverse side of the banner, but I’ll save that instructional for another post (though, if you watch the video below you’ll get a sneak peek at both.)
+Sometimes, like in the video below, I use a *N0 Copic to add shading around the lower left of the outside of the banner, and N2 Copic to create distinct shading on the reverse side of the banner, but I’ll save that instructional for another day (though, if you watch the video below you’ll get a sneak peek at both.)

 While I prefer grey Copic markers for grey shading, these illustration markers aren’t a great fit for a student budget.
 For a cheaper option, try the Zebra MildLiner in Grey (essentially, a grey highlighter available in singles from Amazon).
 Though it doesn’t blend, it works perfectly fine for creating basic drop-shadows.
 Experiment with this grey highlighter and crosshatching for a shaded gradient effect.